-This is Marty Martin, timer rattlesnake expert and absolute legend.
+This is Marty Martin, timber rattlesnake expert and absolute legend.

 He has been hunting rattlesnakes in our area since he was a young child.
 His youth, in the 1950s, was filled with taking our area’s best herpetologists out to sites to show them where venemous snakes weren’t yet documented.
 This snake hunting eventually turned him on to ecology and the thought of pursuing college.
 With that, he joined our armed services to help him afford such an education.